Vauxhall Astra: Fourth generation (1998–2006)

-Released in 1998, the MK4 addressed many of the criticisms of the MK3 in the UK with greatly improved ride and handling.
+Following its launch at the London Motor Show in October 1997, the Astra Mk4 was released in Spring 1998 and addressed many of the criticisms of the MK3 in the UK with greatly improved ride and handling.
 The growing emphasis on safety was also reflected in greater body rigidity, resulting in a Euro NCAP 4 star crash test rating, considered excellent for its time.

-In the UK the MK4 Astra was available with a range of 16v Ecotec engines as well some 8v units.
+In the UK, the MK4 Astra was available with a range of 16v Ecotec engines as well some 8v units.
 The 8v unit was refined during the model's life however, with the Z16SE offering good all round performance compared with its higher insurance 16v equivalent.
-In addition to the standard hatchback, the MK4 also had a popular choice of the coupé and convertible, both released in 2000.
+In addition to the standard hatchback and estate variants, the MK4 also had a popular choice of the coupé and convertible, both released in the year 2000.
+There was also a saloon variant offered which sold poorly.
 Although it was replaced in 2004 by the MK5, variants of the model continued for a while afterwards, 5-door hatchbacks were sold until mid-2005 with a reduced range, while the coupe, convertible and Astravan models continued into 2006.
 This was available in four petrol engine types: